uawcob/vmware-log-parser/README.md

 Scripts for extracting data from VMware log files.

 After processing, the files will be compressed and moved to an archive folder.
+Logs with errors will be moved to an errors folder.

 ## Installation